rezaAdinepour/CNN-on-FPGA/README.md

 # FPGA-Based Implementation of CNN using High Level Synthesis (HLS)

-This repository contains the source files and scripts for implementing a Convolutional Neural Network (CNN) on FPGA using Vitis High-Level Synthesis (HLS).
+This repository contains the source files and scripts for implementing a Convolutional Neural Network on FPGA using Vitis High-Level Synthesis (HLS).
 The design leverages HLS to convert high-level C/C++ descriptions into optimized hardware implementations for FPGAs.

 ## Features